cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 6.
 Connect three more motors to use as control dials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Connect three additional motors to the same CAN bus (ie same row of connectors).
+Connect three additional motors to the other CAN bus (ie different row of connectors).
 #.
 Calibrate and connect three additional motors to the Pupper PCB.
 #.
-Set their IDs to not overlap with your existing motors.
-We use 4, 5, and 6.
+Set their IDs to 1, 2, and 3.
+There should be no conflicts (ID conflicts beep and flash yellow) as they are attach to a different CAN bus.
 #.
 Set the target positions of the base motor, shoulder motor, and elbow motor to the angle readings of the first, second, and third new motors respectively.
 Use the ``front_state`` MotorState array for this.

 [TODO: gif]